teohsinyee/resume-parsing/Weekly-progress.md

     - ???

 ## Week 7 (25-Apr to 29-Apr)
-1. Study Machine Learning course by Andrew Ng
+1. Study Machine Learning (only NN part) course by Andrew Ng
+2. Refine the resume tags (change from 6 tags to 13 tags)